npgall/cqengine/documentation/MergeStrategies.md

 ## Merge strategy: _index_ ##

-The merge strategy uses indexes to locate the _smallest candidate set_ of objects, however instead of asking the attributes to return values from the candidate objects, it evaluates the query by performing joins between indexes on-the-fly instead.
+The "index" merge strategy uses indexes to locate the _smallest candidate set_ of objects, however instead of asking the attributes to return values from the candidate objects, it evaluates the query by performing joins between indexes on-the-fly instead.

 Only the final set of objects which actually match the query, will be deserialized; and lazily as the application requests them.